jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 A study of the CPython interpreter in ``ceval.c`` shows it, naturally, to be very busy with the fields of the ``frame``.
+For the sake of efficiency,
-It takes several local variables that are pointers into this frame, or local shadows of its properties, for efficiency.
+it uses several local variables that are pointers into this frame, or that are local shadows of its properties.
 In the same source are functions that set up frames for :py:func:`eval`, or :py:func:`exec`, or in support of function calls.
 These populate the parameters from argument lists